TashiniWijesekara/TashiniWijesekara/README.md

 - 👨‍🎓 I'm Studying at **IJSE - Institute of Software Engineering**

-- 🌱 I’m currently learning Java , MySql , JavaFx , Hibarnate , HTML , CSS
+- 🌱 I’m currently learning Computer Science

 - 📫 How to reach me **wijesekaratashini@gmail.com**